 Little Albert Experiment

 Watson had originally planned to decondition Albert to the stimulus, demonstrating that conditioned fears could be eliminated.
 However, Albert was removed from the experiment before this could happen, and thus Watson created a child with a previously nonexistent fear.
-This research practice would be widely considered unethical today.
-There has been some debate about whether the experiment was done with the permission or full knowledge of Albert’s mother.
+This research practice would be widely considered unethical today; standards outlined by the American Psychological Association and the British Psychological Society would also deem the study unethical.

 Several pieces of literature have addressed classical conditioning in children, including Thomas Pynchon’s Gravity’s Rainbow and Aldous Huxley’s Brave New World.
 In Brave New World, poor children were conditioned to dislike or fear books.
 Thus their lower status was maintained as they avoided learning from books.